Whitianga: Geography

 Whitianga is located on the eastern side of the Coromandel Peninsula, 191 km from Auckland (by road; 84 km direct distance), 93 km from Thames, 42 km from Tairua.
 It is situated on the coast of Mercury Bay along the 5 km long east-facing Buffalo Beach.
+In 1928 there was a controversy about changing the name of the town to Mercury Bay.
+On 21 June 2019 Whitianga was Gazetted as the official name.
 The town centre is at the southern end of the beach.

 Buffalo Beach is named after HMS Buffalo, a Royal Navy ship which was wrecked during a storm while anchored in Mercury Bay.
 Her anchor can be seen at a monument at Buffalo Beach.

 A passenger ferry crosses from Whitianga to Ferry Landing, close to Cooks Beach.
 The alternative to the two-minute ferry crossing is a 45-minute drive around Whitianga Harbour.